cruujon/arg25-Projects/legacy-protocol/README.md

 There is no verifiable way to record *who passed it to whom*, which makes the extinction of such knowledge a real risk.

+Traditional craftsmanship is disappearing globally, not only because knowledge is lost, but because its transmission is invisible to institutions and future generations.
+By anchoring these acts of transmission on-chain — with auditable records and public funding mechamism— we make cultural succession visible.
+This creates traceable evidence that can be used by local governments, museums, and preservation programs to recognize, fund, and protect these practices in a transparent and community-controlled way.

 ### Therefore, We Propose

 By recording *who (wallet)* has passed their knowledge to *whom (wallet)* on the blockchain, we can preserve the lineage and history of these successions permanently.

-At the same time, by using **an encrypted P2P messaging protocol** such as XMTP and **distributed storage** such as IPFS, we enable private and secure inheritance of valuable information across generations.
+At the same time, by using **client-side encryption** and **distributed storage** (e.g., IPFS), we enable private and secure inheritance of valuable information across generations—without making the contents public.

 - Secret information can be inherited securely from one wallet address to another.
 - As a result, traditional cultural assets and valuable private knowledge can be preserved and carried forward through time.